KevinVerre/kevins-guide-to-git/README.txt

 	Not everyone will need `git bisect` but it's nice to know that it's there if you ever need it for a giant project.

-git rebase -i <commit>
+git rebase -i <commit/branch>
 git rebase -i HEAD~3
 	Starts a rebase procedure in Interactive Mode.
 Interactive mode allows you to see what commits will be re-applied and make any changes before they are re-applied.
-In the example HEAD~3, I am rebasing the last four commits onto my current branch, because the third commit before HEAD is the last one included in the rebase.
+In the example HEAD~3, I am rebasing the last three commits of my current branch.
+The fourth to last commit (3 commits before HEAD) is acting as the end of the branch and I'm rebasing all of the commits that come after HEAD~3 on top of HEAD~3.